aleksip/component-based-theming/README.md

-# Resources for component-based theming with Drupal
+# Resources for component-based theming with Drupal and Twig

 You are welcome to submit a pull request if you know of a good resource not on this list.